Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 1. Inventory, taking into account the property of the enterprise (01, 04).

-2. Cash, reflecting the company's cash and non-cash form (50, 51, 55, 57).
+2. Cash, reflecting the enterprise’s funds in cash and non-cash form (50, 51, 55, 57).

 4. Cost or costing, designed to form the cost of the finished product.